Can your brand get sick? Not really — but brand health can suffer from bad customer reviews, negative PR, and more.

 4. Purchase Intent

 It is another complicated metric in the list.
-In simple words, purchase intent is a customer’s readiness to buy from you.
+Simply put, purchase intent is a customer’s readiness to buy from you.

 Usually, selling your products or services, you deal with four different groups of customers.
-They are on different stages of a customer journey.
+They are at various stages of a customer journey.
 Take a look at the table to understand what I mean.

 What are customers doing?